-If there's only single C drive in Disk 0, or there's no available free space in entire disk, no software can extend partition C with free space in other separated disk.
-But you can clone this disk to larger one with NIUBI Partition Editor, additional disk space will be shown as Unallocated on the end of disk.
+If there's only single C drive in Disk 0, or there's no available free space in entire disk, no software can extend C drive with free space in other separate disk.
+But, you can clone this disk to a larger one with NIUBI Partition Editor, additional disk space can be added to C drive while cloning.

-The separated disk means Disk 0, 1, etc that are shown with NIUBI or Windows Disk Management, no matter it is physical disk or RAID/VMDK/VHD virtual disk.
+The separate disk means Disk 0, 1, etc that are shown by NIUBI or Windows Disk Management, no matter it is physical disk or RAID/VMDK/VHD virtual disk.

 Extend C drive on RAID, VMware, Hyper-V virtual disk